About Kilted Viking

 Culzean castle

-My logo (top left of page) is based on a photo of a sunset (behind my aunt and uncles house, and which I took with my instamatic camera back in 2002, i.e. it's scanned).
-On my Swedish pages I use a photo of my old house as a logo (which I took with my first digital camera).
-(People nagged me to change it to a photo of my caravan, where I used to live.
-And so I have on my travel pages. :-)
+My logotype (used to be at top left of page) was based on a photo of a sunset (behind my aunt and uncles house, and which I took with my instamatic camera back in 2002, i.e. it's scanned).
+On my Swedish pages I use a photo of my old house as a logotype (which I took with my first digital camera).
+(People nagged me to change it to a photo of my caravan, in which I used to live for 3 years. and so I have on my travel pages. :-))

 A FavIcon, or Favorite Icon, is the small icon in the Address field of your browser and in browser's bookmarks/favorites.
-My FavIcon is based on my logo (om English pages, i.e. the sunset) and I used HTML-Kit's online service to create mine.
+My FavIcon is based on my former logotype (om English pages, i.e. the sunset) and I used HTML-Kit's online service to create mine.

 (See <link> tag with attribute containing "favicon.ico" in the code for this page to see how to insert a FavIcon in your own page, should your server not do it for you.)